Japan’s leader says hospital trip was just for checkup

-TOKYO (AP) — Japanese Prime Minister Shinzo Abe brushed off lingering worries about his health Wednesday, saying he went to the hospital for a checkup.
+TOKYO (AP) — Japanese Prime Minister Shinzo Abe brushed off lingering worries about his health Wednesday, saying he went to the hospital only for a checkup.

 “I got a checkup a day before yesterday to make absolutely sure I’m healthy,” he told reporters.
 “I’m getting back to work now, and I hope to keep working hard.
 Thank you.”